+Can menopause cause itching all over?
+Yes.
 These sensations can occur on any part of the body, although if you’re noticing it particularly on the face and lower legs this is because those are areas more prone to dryness and therefore subsequently itching.

 Is itchy skin at night a menopause symptom?